top of page

 A predominantly Afrotropical tribe which includes six genera from the region of which three are recorded at Semuliki: Colotis, Eronia and Afrodryas

 Genus Colotis.
-An Afrotropical genus comprising 41 species, with 24 being recorded in Uganda but only seven (Colotis evarne, C. danae and C. aurigineus have been recorded since the species list was published) so far recorded at Semuliki.
+An Afrotropical genus comprising 41 species, with 24 being recorded in Uganda but only eight (Colotis evarne, C. danae, C. vesta and C. aurigineus have been recorded since the species list was published in 2018) so far recorded at Semuliki.
 11 species have been recorded from the DRC Semliki Valley, suggesting targeted sampling of the savannah patches near the Semliki river and near the offices at Sempaya, will contribute to further species being recorded.

 Colotis antevippe zera (Lucas, 1852)